yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/index.md

 # Build your first agent with Azure AI Agent Service

+## A 75-minute interactive workshop

 Imagine you are a sales manager at Contoso, a multinational retail company that sells outdoor equipment.
 You need to analyze sales data to find trends, understand customer preferences, and make informed business decisions.
 To help you, Contoso has developed a conversational agent that can answer questions about your sales data.

 ![Contoso Sales Analysis Agent](media/persona.png)

-## What is an LLM-Powered AI Agent
+## What is an LLM-Powered AI Agent?

 An AI Agent is semi-autonomous software designed to achieve a given goal without requiring predefined steps or processes.
 Instead of following explicitly programmed instructions, the agent determines how to accomplish the task dynamically.